erikfredner/cv/cv.md

 “How many novels have been published in English?
 An Attempt.” *Techne*. \hfill 2017

-"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." \ *The Humanities at Stanford*. \hfill 2015
+"Eavan Boland interrogates identity and nationhood in new collection." \hfill 2015 \
+*The Humanities at Stanford*

-"Stanford literary scholar: White whales and the 'Melville Effect.'" \
+"White whales and the 'Melville Effect.'" \hfill 2015 \
-*The Humanities at Stanford*. \hfill 2015
+*The Humanities at Stanford*

-"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \ *The Humanities at Stanford* \hfill 2014
+"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \hfill 2014 \
+*The Humanities at Stanford*

 ### Podcasts
 Wai Chee Dimock, John Plotz, and Colin Milburn on Planetary Futures \hfill 2020